tc39/proposal-type-annotations/README.md

 ## Where TypeScript is not compatible and cannot be compatible with this proposal

-Some constructs in TypeScript have no parallel in this proposal.
+Some constructs in TypeScript are not supported by this proposal.

 * [Enums](https://www.typescriptlang.org/docs/handbook/enums.html).
 This
-  construct actually _generates_ JavaScript code and thus is out of scope for a proposal that just tries to add type annotations that are ignored by the runtime.
+  construct _generates_ JavaScript code and thus is out of scope for a proposal that just tries to add type annotations that are ignored by the runtime.
 * [Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html).
 Namespaces
   are not a type construct and thus are deemed out of scope of this proposal.
 * [Null typeguards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#nullable-types).
-  In TypeScript, one can write `x!.foo` to specify that `x` cannot be null, even if its type specifies that is can be.
-This construct is syntactic sugar for `(x as NonNullable<typeof x>`).
+  In TypeScript, one can write `x!.foo` to specify that `x` cannot be null, even if its type specifies that it can be.
+This construct is syntactic sugar for `(x as NonNullable<typeof x>)`.
 This constuct is not part of a function or class definition, and is deep in the definition of expressions in JavaScript, and so is difficult to define.
 Given that it is syntactic sugar, and a TypeScript program can be rewritten to remove it without any change in sematics, this proposal decided not to tackle